When is Outlander season 5 released? What’s going to happen? - TheNewsTrace

 “The journey continues,” Heughan teased, and we additionally had our first glimpse of Brianna’s child.

-“We’re all right here for that one thing particular that followers are going to be excited to see,” Sophie Skelton (Brianna) mentioned in the course of the clip.
-Might she be referring to a marriage between her character, Brianna, and Roger?
+“We’re all right here for that one thing particular that followers are going to be excited to see,” Sophie Skelton (Brianna) mentioned throughout the clip.
+May she be referring to a marriage between her character, Brianna, and Roger?

 The clan’s all right here.
 See what our solid and crew have been up to on the set of #Outlander Season 5. pic.twitter.com/TwylwK7Yfp